Rolbista/CV/index.md

 - Confluence
 ## Experience:
 ### April 2024 - present: **_Ergo Technology & Services_**  - Data Management Environment
-- Discovered security, reliability and quality issues with third-party vendor's product after deep diagnostics bordering on reverse engineering without proper documentation
+- Ran deep diagnostics bordering on reverse engineering without proper documentation on third-party vendor's product
 - Ran detailed network analysis to pin down bottlenecks and map traffic flow
 - Tested multiple internal networking setups to try and stabilize the application
-- Found issues however allowed for a reevaluation of the product and averted risk for the company
+- Found issues allowed for a reevaluation of the product and averted risk for the company
 - Delivered an initial deployment of Amazon DataZone

 Stack used: